arduino/arduino-cloud-cli/PROTOCOL.md

 * DEVICE_SHADOW_OUT = /a/d/_deviceid_/shadow/o

-Expected behavior on connection:
+Expected behavior on reset/connection:

 1. Device MUST subscribe to DEVICE_SHADOW_IN  to receive:
-  - thingID that represents the Thing that this device is currently connected to and to which it should populate data
+  - thingID that represents the Thing that this device is currently associated to and to which it should populate data
-  - last status of all variables associated to this Thing (which means: cloud is storing a Thing status reflecting values of certain variables; when device restarts, it should align its internal status to the status last stored on cloud)
+  - last status of all variables associated to this Thing when receiving a message on DEVICE_SHADOW_IN, the device MUST restore its internal status to the value of variables received, and properly set associated thingid

 2. Device MUST publish to DEVICE_SHADOW_OUT to send:
-  - RPC request (getLastValues) to know the connected thing and status; when this request is received, cloud will reply on topic DEVICE_SHADOW_IN as described above
+  - RPC request of a method "getLastValues" to know the connected thing and status; when this request is received, cloud will reply on topic DEVICE_SHADOW_IN as described above

 3. device can publish on DEVICE_OUT (optional) to send:
   - any information about the device itself, like serial numbers, firmwware version, battery status. this will be stored as is by the cloud